jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws.rst

 AWS support for Kubernetes is evolving quickly.
 Therefore, you have several options for setting up a Kubernetes cluster using AWS.

-One option would be to follow the `Amazon AWS workshop for Kubernetes <https://github.com/aws-samples/aws-workshop-for-kubernetes>.
-The workshop takes several hours to complete and helps guide you in setting up Kubernetes cluster on AWS.

-Another option that we like is the `Heptio guide`_, and recommend using this for setting up your cluster for clusters that span short periods of time (a week long workshop, for example).
+An option that we like is the `Heptio guide`_, and recommend using this for setting up your cluster for clusters that span short periods of time (a week long workshop, for example).

-If you are setting up a cluster that would need to run for much longer, we recommend you use the AWS workshop as a starting point or use `kops` following its guide for `getting started with kops <https://kubernetes.io/docs/getting-started-guides/kops/`_.
+If you are setting up a cluster that would need to run for much longer, we recommend you use the AWS workshop as a starting point or use `kops <https://kubernetes.io/docs/getting-started-guides/kops/>`_.
 The `kops` approach is a bit more complex than the Heptio guide but provides features (such as log collection & cluster upgrades) that are necessary to run a longer term cluster.